Easyjet CEO threatens to shelve new jet order

-MOSCOW, March 18 EasyJet will abandon plans to upgrade its fleet with updated Airbus and Boeing jets and move to buy new planes after 2018 if terms offered by the planemakers are not satisfactory, the budget airline's CEO said.
+MOSCOW EasyJet (EZJ.L) will abandon plans to upgrade its fleet with updated Airbus and Boeing jets and move to buy new planes after 2018 if terms offered by the planemakers are not satisfactory, the budget airline's CEO said.

 "We have a young fleet and don't have to do a deal unless the terms are exactly what we want," easyJet chief executive Carolyn McCall said on Monday.